- Ms Adélie Chevée

 Since 2015, Adélie is a PhD candidate in politics and international studies at the School of Oriental and African Studies (SOAS).
 Her doctoral research focuses on the evolution of the Syrian intellectual field since 2011, with a particular focus on Beirut, Istanbul and Gaziantep.
 During her field research (2016-2017), she stayed at the Orient Institut Beirut, the Institut Francais d'Etudes Anatoliennes in Istanbul and the Centre Marc Bloch in Berlin.

-For my PhD project I explore changes in the Syrian public sphere by looking at the transformation of one intellectual practice: writing opinion articles in print.
+I explore changes in the Syrian public sphere by looking at the transformation of one intellectual practice: writing opinion articles in print.
 Why do Syrians keep writing and printing newspapers in the age of blogs and Facebook, and amid the difficult conditions of war, revolution and exile?
 I argue that revolutionaries make sense of intellectual labour by articulating an ideal target: shaping an autonomous and national public sphere to produce autonomous knowledge.
 In doing so, I go beyond the subalternity framework used to make sense of popular insurgencies; instead, I investigate the possibilities for radical politics.
 I posit these revolutionaries not as organic intellectuals better suited to represent the masses than an old intelligentsia, but as practicing “equality of intelligences” (Jacques Rancière) along with other public figures.
 Based on fieldwork in Turkey and Lebanon, I draw an in-depth case study of Syria’s intellectual field, by looking at transformations in the communication landscape at the local, national and transnational level.

 - Chevée, A. (2015) ‘Challenging the Principle of Distinction between Civilians and Combatants: A Critical Case Study of Militarized Syrian Refugees’, St. Antony's International Review, special issue: ‘Moral and Legal Dilemmas in Humanitarian Intervention’, Volume 11, Number 1, pp. 75-93.